bottiso/AL_hiPSC_ionic_model/README.md

 ## License

-The software is provided with NO WARRANTY and is licensed under the BSD 3-Clause license.
+The software is provided with NO WARRANTY and is licensed under the BSD 2-Clause "Simplified" License.

 ## How to Run